AirtonM/AirtonM/README.md

-- 👋 Hi, I’m @AirtonM
+- 👋 Hi, I’m Airton Marinho;
-- 👀 I’m interested in ...
+- 👀 I'm interested in web development;
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning: ReactJS e React Native;
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking for a job as a junior full-stack developer or WordPress developer;
-- 📫 How to reach me ...
+- 📫 How to reach me https://marinho.tech/, my website/portfolio.

 <!---
 AirtonM/AirtonM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.